Updated from the original article published 4/7/2019.

-You may have seen that burnout made headlines last month when the World Health Organization (WHO) officially recognized it as a medical syndrome.
+Burnout made headlines when the World Health Organization (WHO) officially recognized it as a medical syndrome in 2019, and while time has passed, the issue still persists.
 If you’re a working adult, you’ve likely experienced at least a taste of burnout during your career: the dip in both energy and efficacy, accompanied by feelings of negativity or mental distance about your job, that the WHO defines as the three dimensions of burnout syndrome.

 Renew your focus on purpose